 Transfer of any successfully completed course from one participating institution to another is guaranteed in cases where the course to be transferred is equivalent to one offered by the receiving institution.
 Equivalencies are established by the same prefix and last three digits and comparable faculty credentials at both institutions.
 For example, ENC 1101 is offered at a Florida College System (FCS) institution, and the same course is offered at a state university as ENC 2101.
 A student who has successfully completed ENC 1101 at an FCS institution is guaranteed to receive transfer credit for ENC 2101 at the state university if the student transfers.
 The student cannot be required to take ENC 2101 again since ENC 1101 is equivalent to ENC 2101, according to SNCS.
-Transfer credit must be awarded for successfully completed equivalent courses and used by the receiving institution to determine satisfaction of requirements by transfer students on the same basis as credit awarded to the native students.
-However, it is the prerogative of the receiving institution to offer transfer credit for courses successfully completed that have not been designated as equivalent.
+Transfer credit must be awarded for successfully completed equivalent courses and used by the receiving institution to determine satisfaction of requirements by transfer students on the same basis as credit for courses successfully completed that have not been designated as equivalent.
 NOTE: Credit generated at institutions on the quarter-term system may not transfer the equivalent number of credits to institutions on the semester-term system.
 For example, 4.0 quarter hours often transfer as 2.67 semester hours.